Beneficiary drawdown

 • Since 6 April 2024, regardless of the individual’s age at death, beneficiary drawdown is not a relevant benefit crystallisation event and is not tested against their lump sum and death benefit allowance.

 Once the beneficiaries have been identified, they’ll be asked which death benefit option they want to take.
-Assuming beneficiary drawdown is a feature of the plan and is chosen, they'll be asked who they want their beneficiaries to be.
+Assuming beneficiary drawdown is a feature of the plan and is chosen, they'll be asked who they want their beneficiaries to be on their death.

 When someone in beneficiary drawdown plan dies, their beneficiaries can also be offered the option of taking the death benefit as a beneficiary drawdown.
 In this way, it’s possible for death benefits to be passed down the generations but of course normally the beneficiary will make withdrawals from the plan which will reduce the amount in the beneficiary drawdown plan.
 HMRC call the initial beneficiary drawdown plan a nominees’ beneficiary drawdown and later ones a successors’ beneficiary drawdown.